Power station for all of my USB needs wants and desires.

 Assembly of USB power station:

 After I did all of the measuring and drilled all of the holes for the front where the USB ports will be and the hole in the back where the barrel plus will sit it was now time to bust out the soldering iron and get to work.
-You’ll notice that I soldered the DC-DC Circuit in a star pattern rather then daisy chaining them together.
-It’s not terribly important to do with low voltage like this. but when dealing with higher voltage projects daisy chaining is a bad idea because the load on the first wire stacks with every DC-DC circuit you add to the chain. these 5 DC-DC chips at max amperage would be 15 amps which could cook the small gauge wire that I’m using if I daisy chained them together.
+You’ll notice that I soldered the DC-DC Circuit in a star pattern rather than daisy-chaining them together.
+It’s not terribly important to do with low voltage like this. but when dealing with higher voltage projects daisy chaining is a bad idea because the load on the first wire stacks with every DC-DC circuit you add to the chain. these 5 DC-DC chips at max amperage would be 15 amps which could cook the small gauge wire that I’m using if I daisy-chained them together.
 Also note: the 12vdc supply we’re using has a max output of 3.33amps which means at 6vdc you are looking at around 6.5amps (knocking off a few hundredths of an amp due to inefficiencies of these adapters which is around %97 efficiency.)
 And that’s being fairly conservative without overloading or overheating the Power Supply.

 In china, the colors mean whatever the hell you want them to be!